batuhanbay/Javascript-Projects/README.md

 There are two players and the game is played in rounds in this project.
 In each turn, a player rolls a dice as many times as the player wishes and each result gets added to player's round score.
 But if the player rolls a 1, then all player's round score gets lost and after that then it's the next player's turn.
 But in order to avoid that, the player can choose to hold which means that his round score gets added to his global score.
 After that, it's again the next player's turn.
-Atbthe end the first player to then reach 100 points on the global score wins the game.
+At the end the first player to then reach 100 points on the global score wins the game.

 Main goal is: